Yuriy-Khomenko/GIF_eXG/README.txt

   - 1.02 fast resize, overall optization and first release
   - 1.03 bag fix (thanks for council of aAotD)
   - 1.04 small fix (support not standart file formats)
   - 1.05 fix (added: support new not standart file formats; optization code, thanks for council of AvrGavr)
+  - 1.06 correct handling files with error sizes of local frame

  Author: Yuriy Khomenko
  Year of development: 2013